 This Mother’s Day, remembering my mom and all of the baking we did together, I decided to overhaul her 1950’s recipe for banana bread.
 Out with the white flour, refined white sugar and nasty partially hydrogenated fat.
 In with gluten-free flours, coconut sugar and coconut oil.
 What a difference 50 years makes.
-This is the best banana bread I have ever made!
+Here is my overhauled modern recipe for the best gluten free banana bread!

 1950’s Banana Bread Made New